Yang Xiuzhu

 Yang Xiuzhu (杨秀珠 (楊秀珠, Yáng Xiùzhū); born September 15, 1946 (Note: Her ID number is 330302460915362, and 460915 is her birthdate.)) is a former Chinese female politician whose career ended after she was charged with corruption and expelled from the Chinese Communist Party.
 Yang served as Deputy Mayor of Wenzhou from 1995 to 1998 and deputy director of Zhejiang Construction Department from 1998 to 2003.
 After being charged with corruption, Yang evaded Chinese authorities and fled overseas in 2003.
-She had lived in many countries, including Hong Kong, Singapore, France, the Netherlands, Italy and the United States, to avoid punishment.
+She had lived in many places, including Hong Kong, Singapore, France, the Netherlands, Italy and the United States, to avoid punishment.
 On November 16, 2016, Yang was deported to China and surrendered to Chinese authorities, and sentenced to eight years' imprisonment in October.
 She was described by several media outlets as "China's most wanted fugitive" and "China's first female corruption giant".

 Early life and political career

 Yang was born in Wenzhou, Zhejiang on September 15, 1946.
 She was graduated from Yuying Primary School (育英小学).
 Later she studied in Middle School Department of Wenzhou Second High School, and she dropped out in 1960.
 In 1961, she became a waitress to start selling Baozi in grain store.
 During Cultural Revolution, she joined a rebel organization until the revolution is ended.

 She was elected as the deputy director of Women's Federation of Wenzhou in 1977, and upgraded to the Deputy District Governor of Xicheng District of Wenzhou (now merged into Lucheng District) in 1981.
 In 1984, Yang was appointed as deputy director of City Construction Bureau of Wenzhou and Director of Planning of Wenzhou in 1989.
 In 1993 she appointed as the Assistant of Mayor of Wenzhou, and Deputy commander of Jinhua–Wenzhou Railway.
 Yang was appointed as Deputy Mayor of Wenzhou and deputy director of Zhejiang Construction Department in 1998.